-Microbiological Contaminants Highest No. of Detections No. of months in violation MCL MCLG Typical source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) (in a month) Zero Zero 1 positive monthly sample 0 Naturally present in the environment Fecal Coliform or E. coli (state Total Coliform Rule) (in the year) Zero Zero A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) (from 4/1/16- 12/31/16) Zero Zero (a) 0 Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of months in violation MCL MCLG Typical source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) (in a month) Zero Zero Zero 1 positive monthly sample Naturally present in the environment Fecal Coliform or E. coli (state Total Coliform Rule) (in the year) Zero Zero A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) Zero Zero (a) 0 Human and animal fecal waste